KCCPMG/editable-content/README.md

     - Stringified HTML representing the content of the contenteditable div, and should update on all changes.
   - setContentRefCurrentInnerHTML: Dispatch<SetStateAction<string>>
     - The setter for contentRefCurrentInnerHTML and can be accessed directly, but is also called by EditableComponent on normal changes to the content of
-  - selectionToString: string,
+  - selectionToString: string
-    - If the window's selection is inside of the contentRef, this is the textContent (no markup) of the selectionn
+    - If the window's selection is inside of the contentRef, this is the textContent (no markup) of the selection
   - setSelectionToString: Dispatch<SetStateAction<string>>
     - The setter for selectionToString, which is called when a selection is made within the contentRef
-  - selectionAnchorNode: Node | null,
+  - selectionAnchorNode: Node | null
     - When the selection is within the contentRef, this is the selection's anchor node.
 This is primarily used internally to trigger state updates when the selection changes.
   - setSelectionAnchorNode: Dispatch<SetStateAction<Node | null>>
     - Setter for the selection anchor node
-  - selectionAnchorOffset: number | null,
+  - selectionAnchorOffset: number | null
     - When the selection is within the contentRef, this is the selection's anchor offset.
 This is primarily used internally to trigger state updates when the selection changes.
   - setSelectionAnchorOffset: Dispatch<SetStateAction<number | null>>
     - Setter for the selection anchor offset
-  - selectionFocusNode: Node | null,
+  - selectionFocusNode: Node | null
     - When the selection is within the contentRef, this is the selection's focus node.
 This is primarily used internally to trigger state updates when the selection changes.
   - setSelectionFocusNode: Dispatch<SetStateAction<Node | null>>
     - Setter for the selection focus node
-  - selectionFocusOffset: number | null,
+  - selectionFocusOffset: number | null
     - When the selection is within the contentRef, this is the selection's focus offset.
 This is primarily used internally to trigger state updates when the selection changes.
   - setSelectionFocusOffset: Dispatch<SetStateAction<number | null>>
     - Setter for the selection focus offset